PalEON-Project/met_regional/README.md

 (Bjorn's file processing set-up).
 2. cruncep/ contains the original CRUNCEP driver data downloaded by Bjorn and used to run the ANN procedure.
 3. bias_corr/ contains the bias-corrected down-scaled CCSM4 output
+	— bias_corr_original is Jackie’s version that still had a jump in the CRUNCEP splice
 4. fix_precip/ contains scripts and NADP precip data used to correct the precipitation frequency distribution for Phase 1a and 1b bias-corrected output
 5. phase1a_met_drivers_v4/ is the most recent version - this one is bias-corrected and the precipitation is